-Chairperson Ornelles shared information regarding procedures for virtual committee meetings:
+Chairperson Kawazoe shared information regarding procedures for virtual board meetings:

-- The following committee members, in addition to the Chairperson, are participating in today's virtual committee meeting and have established audio and video connection. - Committee members shall be visible and audible to all members and the public during meetings. - This committee meeting will be recorded.
+- The following board members, in addition to the Chairperson, are participating in today's virtual board meeting and have established audio and video connection. - Board members shall be visible and audible to other members and the public during meetings. - This board meeting will be recorded and all committee meeting minutes will be posted on HTSB's website.